Richard Heinberg: Career

 In February 2007, Heinberg addressed the Committee on International Trade of the European Parliament and served as an advisor to the National Petroleum Council in its report to the U.S. Secretary of Energy on Peak Oil.
 In October 2007, the Green Party of Aotearoa organised a speaking tour of New Zealand for Heinberg, which included a presentation in the Beehive theatrette within the New Zealand Parliament building.
-In 2008 he was a Mayor's appointed member of the Oil Independent Oakland 2020 Task Force (Oakland, California), which was convened to chart a path for the city to dramatically reduce its petroleum dependence.
+In 2008 he was a Mayor's appointed member of the Oil Independent Oakland 2020 Task Force (Oakland, California), which was convened to chart a path for the city to reduce its petroleum dependence.

-Heinberg is now the Senior Fellow of the Post Carbon Institute in Santa Rosa, California.
+Heinberg was the senior fellow of the Post Carbon Institute in Santa Rosa, California.

-Heinberg has proposed an international protocol to peak oil management with the aim of reducing the impact of the arrival of the peak.
+He proposed an international protocol to peak oil management with the aim of reducing the impact of the arrival of the peak.
 The adoption of the Protocol would mean that oil-importing nations should deal to reduce their importations in an annual percentage, while exporting countries should deal to reduce their exportations in the same percentage.
 The Uppsala Protocol has been focused in a similar direction.

-Heinberg is the editor of MuseLetter, which has been included in Utne Magazine's annual list of Best Alternative Newsletters.
+Heinberg was the editor of MuseLetter, which has been included in Utne Magazine's annual list of Best Alternative Newsletters.
 He has appeared in the documentaries Once You Know,The End of Suburbia, The 11th Hour, Crude Impact, Oil, Smoke & Mirrors, Chasing God, What a Way to Go: Life at the End of Empire, The Great Squeeze, The Power of Community: How Cuba Survived Peak Oil, A Farm for the Future and Ripe For Change.

-Heinberg serves on the advisory board of The Climate Mobilization, a grassroots advocacy group calling for a national economic mobilization against climate change on the scale of the home front during World War II, with the goal of 100% clean energy and net zero greenhouse gas emissions by 2025.
+He was on the advisory board of The Climate Mobilization, a grassroots advocacy group calling for a national economic mobilization against climate change on the scale of the home front during World War II, with the goal of 100% clean energy and net zero greenhouse gas emissions by 2025.

-Heinberg is one of the more moderate commentators on peak oil (compared with others like James Howard Kunstler).
+Personal life and death

-Personal life
+Heinberg was also a violinist and artist.
+He was married to Janet Barocco.

-He is also a violinist, illustrator, and book designer.
-He is married to Janet Barocco.
+Heinberg died from pancreatic cancer on July 19, 2026, at the age of 75.